swiftlang/swift-corelibs-foundation/README.md

 In our first year, we are not looking to make major API changes to the library.
 We feel that this will hamper the primary goal.
 There are some areas where API changes are unavoidable, however.
 For more information on those APIs and the overall design of Foundation, please see [our design document](Docs/Design.md).

+### Current Status

+See our [status page](Docs/Status.md) for a detailed list of what features are currently implemented.

 ## Using Foundation

 Here is a simple `main.swift` file which uses Foundation.
 This guide assumes you have already installed a version of the latest [Swift binary distribution](https://swift.org/downloads#latest).